haxtra/liquery/README.md

 ### Keywords

-Keywords are like shortcuts, and are expanded into subqueries.
+Keywords are like presets, they expand into subqueries.
 LiQuery format.

 ```js
 keywords: {